-The NC has also in place an annual performance evaluation exercise for each of the Board Committees.
-The performance evaluations of the AC, NC, RC and IC are similarly carried out by means of questionnaires.
-The results of the completed questionnaires are collated and the findings are analyzed and discussed by the NC, with comparatives from the previous year's results, save for the IC, which had its first year of evaluation, and reported to the Board.
+The NC also has an annual performance evaluation exercise for each of the Board Committees.
+The performance evaluations of the AC, NC, RC and IC are similarly carried out with questionnaires.
+The results are collated and the findings are analyzed and discussed by the NC, with comparatives from the previous year's results, and reported to the Board.
+Each individual Board member is evaluated on his contributions to the proper guidance, diligent oversight and able leadership, and the support that he lends to Management in steering the Group.

-In discussing the results of the Board and Board Committees' performance evaluation for FY2015, the Board and Board Committee members were able to identify areas for improving their effectiveness.
-The NC was generally satisfied with the FY2015 Board and Board Committees' performance evaluation results, which indicated areas of strengths and those that could be improved further.
-Overall ratings for FY2015, save for the IC, have improved compared to the previous year.
+In discussing the results of the performance evaluations for FY2016, the Board and Board Committee members were able to identify areas for improving their effectiveness.
+The NC was generally satisfied with the FY2016 Board and Board Committees' performance evaluation results.
 No significant problems were identified.
-The NC had recommended that the respective Board Committee Chairmen work with Management on the findings where they relate to their areas of responsibility.
-The NC would continue to evaluate the process for such reviews from time to time.
+Board members had been engaged in more discussions and the NC together with the Board Chairman concurred that the Board had made good progress during the year.
+The NC had recommended that the respective Board Committee work with Management on the findings where they relate to their areas of responsibility.
+The NC will continue to review the evaluation process from time to time.
 The Board concurred with the NC's recommendation.